exchangegroup/braintree-framework-builder/README.md

   [super viewDidLoad];

   // Will crash with error "BTClient could not initialize because the provided clientToken was invalid"
   // Which is what we want.
-It means Braintree SDK is wokring!
+It means Braintree SDK is working!

   [Braintree braintreeWithClientToken:@"client_token"];
 }